Chisomnwa/Traffic_Analysis_and_Prediction/README.md

  - The Traffic_Prediction_EDA ipynb file contains the data wrangling, analysis and visualization proceses.

  - Traffic Prediction Model ipynb file containing the feauture engineering and modeling processes.

+ - Traffic Prediction Documentation contains the description of the project process from data gathering to model deployment

  - The traffic excel file contains the original data as it was obtained from Kaggle.